 Securing data in public clouds

-Data security in public cloud is a major issue and you must explore ways to protect your data on cloud by assessing physical security arrangements of public cloud locations, logical isolation of data belonging to different client organizations pertaining to the same cloud, and data encryption related to storage or data at rest.
+Data and cloud security services in public cloud is a major issue and you must explore ways to protect your data on cloud by assessing physical security arrangements of public cloud locations, logical isolation of data belonging to different client organizations pertaining to the same cloud, and data encryption related to storage or data at rest.
 This also includes assessment of data encryption during data transmission.

 Performing recovery right in cloud